 • The application process can seem daunting

-If your monthly income is below roughly $1,700 (individual) or $2,300 (couple), it’s worth checking.
-Even if you don’t qualify for the full QMB program, the SLMB or QI programs could save you over $2,200 per year on Part B premiums alone.
+If your monthly income is below roughly $1,800 (individual) or $2,500 (couple), it’s worth checking.
+Even if you don’t qualify for the full QMB program, the SLMB or QI programs could save you over $2,400 per year on Part B premiums alone — and unlock Extra Help on top.

-In 2025, the Part B IRMAA surcharge ranges from $74 to $443.90 per month above the standard premium, depending on income.
-If your income has recently dropped significantly (retirement, divorce, death of spouse), you can appeal the surcharge using Form SSA-44 or by calling SSA.
+In 2026, the Part B IRMAA surcharge ranges from $81.20 to $487.00 per month above the standard $202.90 premium, depending on income (based on your 2024 tax return).
+If your income has recently dropped because of a life-changing event — retirement, divorce, or the death of a spouse — you can appeal the surcharge using Form SSA-44.
+Our dedicated guide to IRMAA surcharges walks through every bracket and the appeal process.

 Key Takeaways

-• QMB is the most comprehensive: it covers Part A and B premiums, deductibles, and all cost-sharing
+• QMB is the most comprehensive: it covers Part A and B premiums, deductibles, and all cost-sharing, and bars providers from billing you

-• Qualifying for any MSP (QMB, SLMB, QI) automatically qualifies you for Part D Extra Help
+• Qualifying for any MSP (QMB, SLMB, QI) automatically enrolls you in full Part D Extra Help — now a single full-subsidy tier since 2024

-• Application is free through your state Medicaid office, local SSA office, or SHIP counselor
+• Application is free through your state Medicaid office, local SSA office, or a SHIP counselor

 • An estimated 1–2 million eligible beneficiaries are not enrolled — if your income is modest, check whether you qualify

-For help comparing your Medicare coverage options more broadly, see our guides on Medicare Advantage vs. Original Medicare and Medigap plans.
+For help comparing your Medicare coverage options more broadly, see our guides on Medicare Advantage vs. Original Medicare, Medigap plans compared, what Part B covers, and total healthcare costs in retirement.
+To make sure you enroll on time and avoid penalties, see our Medicare enrollment periods guide.